djism/djism.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a graduate student in the Department of Data Science at `Stony Brook University`, where I specialize in `machine learning, natural language processing (NLP), and data-driven decision-making`.
+I am a graduate student in the Department of Data Science at `Stony Brook University`, where I specialize in `Machine Learning, Natural Language Processing (NLP), and Data-Driven Decision-Making`.
 My academic journey is driven by a passion for extracting meaningful insights from data, optimizing models, and building intelligent systems.

-My interests span `machine learning, deep learning, NLP, computer vision, data visualization`, and large-scale data processing.
+My interests span `Machine Learning, Deep Learning, NLP, Computer Vision, Data Visualization`, and large-scale data processing.
 I actively expand my expertise through coursework, research projects, and hands-on experimentation with cutting-edge technologies.

-I bring `four years` of industry experience as a `software Developer`, having worked at `Regart` and `CGI`.
+I bring `four years` of industry experience as a `Software Developer`, having worked at `Regart` and `CGI`.
 At Regart, I played a key role in architecting and developing a web application used by employees in European financial institutions, ensuring regulatory compliance and efficient document management.
 I also built data models for regulatory documents and optimized UI navigation.
 At CGI, I worked on a finance trading platform, integrating real-time currency streaming, multi-window trading, and backend services to improve system performance and responsiveness.

-Beyond my technical skills, I am an `analytical thinker` with `strong problem-solving abilities`.
-I excel in `collaboration`, `leadership`, and `effective communication`, making me a valuable `team player`.
-My adaptability and curiosity drive me to explore innovative solutions in `AI and data science`.
+Beyond my technical skills, I am an `Analytical Thinker` with `Strong Problem-Solving Abilities`.
+I excel in `Collaboration`, `Leadership`, and `Effective Communication`, making me a valuable `Team Player`.
+My adaptability and curiosity drive me to explore innovative solutions in `AI and Data Science`.

-I am `actively seeking internships in data science, machine learning, and software development`.
+I am `actively seeking internships in Data Science, Machine Learning, and Software Development`.
 Passionate about technology and research, I continuously look for opportunities to apply my knowledge to real-world challenges.

 My online hub houses the highlights of my technical career: significant projects, published research, in-depth articles, and my professional background.
 Consider this a dynamic space that evolves alongside my professional development.